Exploring the Anti-Vax Perspective on the MMR Vaccine

 + posts

-Salman Azfar is a first year student at the University of Arizona, College of Medicine Phoenix.
+Salman Azfar is a fourth year student at the University of Arizona, College of Medicine Phoenix.
 He graduated from UCLA in 2020 with a degree in Physiological Science.
 He loves dodgeball, swimming, playing games, and spending time with his friends and family.
+He can be reached at smazfar@arizona.edu.